psalv/ExplainThatAgain/readme.md

     git clone https://github.com/keppelen/react-facebook-login.git && cd react-facebook-login
+    npm install react react-dom react-facebook-login --save ——----------------------------------------------
+Run Instructions

-    npm install react react-dom react-facebook-login --save ——---------------------------------------------- Because the design of our application has two main components (a cloud-based service to store and retrieve sessions, and a local service to display the graph and manage chat windows), we decided to break our project into two different Grails projects for stage 2, with <REDACTED> representing the cloud server and <REDACTED> representing the local server on the Professor’s computer.
+Because the design of our application has two main components (a cloud-based service to store and retrieve sessions, and a local service to display the graph and manage chat windows), we decided to break our project into two different Grails projects for stage 2, with CloudApplication representing the cloud server and LocalApplication representing the local server on the Professor’s computer.

 The cloud server so far manages the login and authentication of the user.
 It gives the user the option to sign up via email (redirecting the User to an account creation link) or to sign up via Facebook, at which point they are prompted to enter their Facebook credentials and are automatically logged in afterward.
 The Facebook credentials are stored as a cookie on the user’s computer, meaning that they are automatically logged back in on returning to the page.

 Since the application is broken down into two applications, in order to fully test it each app must be run separately.
 They can be found in their respective folders, Local and Cloud.
 To run, go into the respective folder, input the grails run-app -https command, and navigate to the webpage that is prompted.
-Adblockers may interfere with the Facebook authentication, so if it doesn’t work they may need to be disabled.
+ Adblockers may interfere with the Facebook authentication, so if it doesn’t work they may need to be disabled ——---------------------------------------------- Repository Organization
-——----------------------------------------------
-Repository Organization
 ------------------------